RusselMcGrady/time_series_forecasting_for_KG/README.md

 # How to code a Transformer autoencoder model for time series forecasting in PyTorch
-## PyTorch implementation of Transformer model, refered to the implementation of the paper: "Deep Transformer Models for Time Series Forecasting: The Influenza Prevalence Case"
+## PyTorch implementation of Transformer model for time series forecasting on heterogeneous nodes with multiple features"

-This is the repo of the Transformer autoencoder model for time series forecasting
+This is the repo of the Transformer autoencoder model for time series forecasting on KG

 The sandbox.py file shows how to use the Transformer to make a training prediction on the data from the .csv file in "/data".